Skip to Main Content

 Preliminary Searching

-You'll want to check whether there already is a recent, well-done systematic or scoping review on your topic, or if another team has registered a protocol indicating a review is underway.
-Search the databases below, or others in your subject area or Google Scholar, to find reviews or protocols.
+Is there already is a recent, well-done systematic or scoping review on your topic, or has another team has registered a protocol indicating a review is underway?
+The databases listed here and others in your subject area or Google Scholar can be searched to find reviews or protocols.
+For ideas for databases in your field, consult a research guide or a subject librarian.